 Situated in the eastern region of India along the Bay of Bengal, West Bengal offers an intricately woven story of different cultures, ethnicities, religions, people, and languages.
-The region is blessed with a diverse topography that includes the Himalayan range of mountains in the north to Ganges delta in the south, the beautiful forests of Sundarbans that paints the vicinity with all shades of green to tranquil beaches in the coastal region.
+The region is blessed with a diverse topography that includes the Himalayan range of mountains in the north to the Ganges delta in the south, the beautiful forests of Sundarbans that paint the vicinity with all shades of green to tranquil beaches in the coastal region.
 This state of India covering a total area of 88,752 km is the fourth most populous state in India.
 West Bengal will surprise you with what it offers both in terms of natural and historical assets.

 With its roots in the Vedic era, the history of the state of West Bengal has been packed like sardines that are ceased in memoirs.
-Having been excavated of remnants of Stone Age, it has also been mentioned as Vanga in Mahabharata as a centre of trade and learning.
+Having been excavated of remnants of the Stone Age, it has also been mentioned as Vanga in Mahabharata as a center of trade and learning.
 Administered by a legion of prominent dynasties, Bengal was once a silk road for French, Dutch, Portuguese, and British traders.
 Due to its prime location of being the only state in India that boasts splendid topography of having mountains, sea, rivers, plains, and plateaus, it was therefore found alluring to the British traders.
-Later being subjugated to the tyranny of the British, Bengal was made the capital and the centre of trade.
+Later being subjugated to the tyranny of the British, Bengal was made the capital and the center of trade.
 Sailing through the hardships, the state witnessed the Battle of Plassey before succumbing to the oppressive colonization of the East India Company.
 Also known as India’s cultural and intellectual heartland, Bengal’s soul has been etched with the history of the Indian Renaissance and the National Freedom Movement.

 In the year 1770, Bengal was hit by a famine and millions lost their lives due to the tax policies enacted by Britishers.
 In 1773, Calcutta, present-day Kolkata became the capital of British-held territories and Warren Hasting became the first Governor-General of Bengal.
 Major attempts were made to divide the Bengal province during the year 1905 to 1911 which failed miserably.
 In 1937, Bengal was constituted as an autonomous province under the Government of India Act 1935.
 However, in the year 1943, Bengal was hit by another famine.
 The Great Bengal famine claimed more than three million lives.
 The people of the region contributed immensely to the Indian independence movement and during the partition of India in 1947, the subcontinent got divided into East Bengal consisting mostly of Muslims, and the western part forming West Bengal, India.

 West Bengal, also called the cultural and intellectual hub of India has one of the richest legacies.
 The state is a pioneer in cosmopolitan culture mainly because of the influences from different religions and dynasties that left its footprints on the soil of West Bengal.
-People in West Bengal, India live in close-knitted neighborhoods called ‘para' and practice ‘adda’- an informal gathering that turns out to be an intellectual discussion on art, music, and literature.
+People in West Bengal, India live in close-knitted neighborhoods called ‘para' and practice ‘Adda’- an informal gathering that turns out to be an intellectual discussion on art, music, and literature.
 The predominant religion of the state is Hinduism, which has a vital influence on its culture.
 The main languages spoken in the state are Bengali, Hindi, and English.
 The best time to visit West Bengal is during the auspicious festival of Durga Puja.
 The five-day yearly event is celebrated passionately and the entire city lights up with joy indulging in pandal hopping and street food.

-Ruled and reigned by Palas, Pundras, Portuguese, Senas, Mughals, Britishers; Bengal has always revelled in luxuries and thrived with myriad cultures.
+Ruled and reigned by Palas, Pundras, Portuguese, Senas, Mughals, Britishers; Bengal has always reveled in luxuries and thrived with myriad cultures.
 Basking in the glory of rich history, West Bengal has always been referred to as the cultural capital of India.
 Having been ruled by Hindu and Mughal dynasties, Bengali culture is dominated by the traditions of Hindus and Muslims.
 It was a British colony for more than 200 years and Britishers left behind an inevitable prominence on the culture of the state.
 However, Christians, Buddhists, Sikhs, and Jains are minorities that stay harmoniously and form a part of its Socio-Culture diversity.
-Boasting one of the richest literary traditions in the Indian subcontinent, West Bengal is a kingpin of literature, fine art, music, theatre and cinema.
+Boasting one of the richest literary traditions in the Indian subcontinent, West Bengal is a kingpin of literature, fine art, music, theatre, and cinema.
 It is the birthplace of the great saint Ram Krishna Param Hans and Nobel Laureate Rabindranath Tagore.
 West Bengal has been an abode to social reformers like Raja Ram Mohan Roy, Swami Vivekanand, Vidyasagar.
-The state of West Bengal is an amalgamation of cultural delights that testify the state’s rich history.
+The state of West Bengal is an amalgamation of cultural delights that testify to the state’s rich history.
 Bengali cinema is another Integral part of its culture and has been flourishing exponentially since the launch of cinema in West Bengal in the year 1919.
 The cultural diversity of the state can be seen in the vibrant festivals of West Bengal.

 The highly exquisite and mouth-watering food of West Bengal is unique and represents an immersion of the best of world gastronomy.
-The highly illustrated and tempting Bengali cuisines are famous for being diverse and includes everything from “Maach-Bhaat” (fish and rice) to Rosogulla.
+The highly illustrated and tempting Bengali cuisines are famous for being diverse and include everything from “Maach-Bhaat” (fish and rice) to Rosogulla.

 Food of West Bengal is a great mix of delectable vegetarian and non-vegetarian dishes.
 Some of the dishes famous among natives in West Bengal are Aloo-Posto (potatoes with poppy seeds), Ilish Macher Jhol (Ilish fish curry), and Sukhto which is a combination of various vegetables like brinjal, bitter gourd, drumsticks, and Bori.
 Another flavorsome dish from Bengali cuisine is Kosha-Mangsho' which is a dish of mutton.

-What gives the thick curry a unique flavour is the rich aroma of different spices.
+What gives the thick curry a unique flavor is the rich aroma of different spices.
 The dish is generally served with Lucchi, another Bengali specialty which is a deep-fried chapati.
 West Bengal, India is also famous for its desserts and sweets.
-No meal is complete without a small bowl of Misti Doi which is sweetened yogurt dessert.
+No meal is complete without a small bowl of Misti Doi which is a sweetened yogurt dessert.
 If you are someone with a sweet tooth, West Bengal offers a lot of delicious options including Langcha, Sandesh, and Rosogulla which is a must-try.

 Dariyapur in Purba Bardhaman district is home to another famous handicraft.
 Dokra is an age-old form of non-ferrous metal casting used since the Indus valley civilization and is capable of producing unique pieces each time.
 No two artifacts are similar as the molds are broken apart to extract the piece.

-Another popular craft is the intricately woven mat called Madur made of madur kathi and cotton threads exhibiting beautiful patterns.
+Another popular craft is the intricately woven mat called Madur made of Madur Kathi and cotton threads exhibiting beautiful patterns.
 Spreading out a Madur was a sign of hospitality towards the guest.
 The craft has become more versatile over the years and now is also used for table runners, curtains, purses, bags, etc. You must visit Sabang in Paschim Medinipur district to witness this traditional craft.
 Chhau, a form of folk dance of Purulia district is famous for the use of elaborate masks.
 Charida village at the base of Ajodhya hill is the best place to see these intricate masks in the making and has become a famous tourist destination in West Bengal.

 The list of West Bengal tourist destinations is a long one and will surprise you with its diversity.
 Whether you are a nature lover or an adventure enthusiast, whether you love trekking in mountains or walking on the sand at a beach, West Bengal is a fascinating place that offers everything.
 Some of the famous tourist attractions in West Bengal are listed below.